Climate and Average Weather Year Round in Slave Lake Canada

 The average hourly wind speed in Slave Lake experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.0 months, from November 23 to May 23, with average wind speeds of more than 5.1 miles per hour.
-The windiest day of the year is April 2, with an average hourly wind speed of 5.7 miles per hour.
+The windiest month of the year in Slave Lake is April, with an average hourly wind speed of 5.6 miles per hour.

 The calmer time of year lasts for 6.0 months, from May 23 to November 23.
-The calmest day of the year is August 1, with an average hourly wind speed of 4.5 miles per hour.
+The calmest month of the year in Slave Lake is August, with an average hourly wind speed of 4.6 miles per hour.